 The best parties are always on the roof!

 If you’re thinking of avoiding La Paz because you prefer the great outdoors and adventure sports, think again.
-With adrenaline fuelled activities like abseiling fifty metres down the side of a five star hotel with Urban Rush and cycling The World’s Most Dangerous Road with Barracuda Biking, there’s no shortage of excitement in La Paz for danger junkies.
-On our second afternoon, we headed down to the Hotel Presidente, to abseil down from the top floor, Mission Impossible style, with Urban Rush.
+With adrenaline-fuelled activities like abseiling fifty meters down the side of a five-star hotel with Urban Rush and cycling The World’s Most Dangerous Road with Barracuda Biking, there’s no shortage of excitement in La Paz for danger junkies.
+On our second afternoon, we headed down to the Hotel Presidente, to abseil down from the top floor, Mission Impossible-style, with Urban Rush.

-The next day we signed up for the Death Road mountain-biking trip with Barracuda Biking; starting at 7am and arriving back at about 7pm, it’s a full day of awesomeness!
-Check out both adrenaline-fuelled experiences here – Barracuda Biking and Urban Rush.
+The next day we signed up for the Death Road mountain-biking trip with Barracuda Biking; starting at 7 am and arriving back at about 7 pm, it’s a full day of awesomeness!
+Check out both adrenaline-fueled experiences here – Barracuda Biking and Urban Rush.

-La Paz is a central hub of rich culture and colourful history in South America, with numerous museums, galleries and cathedrals.
-We spent a whole day and several afternoons just wandering the streets of the city, enjoying the atmosphere of the decayed colonial buildings, colourful food markets and vibrant city life.
+La Paz is a central hub of rich culture and colorful history in South America, with numerous museums, galleries, and cathedrals.
+We spent a whole day and several afternoons just wandering the streets of the city, enjoying the atmosphere of the decayed colonial buildings, colorful food markets, and vibrant city life.

 Witch Market – The local ‘Witch Market’ (or tourist market in reality) is full of interesting craft items, clothing, jewelry, and some slightly witchy stalls offering various crystals and preserved animal parts.
 You can also buy good luck charms and spells, which incorporate various plant, animal, and mineral parts to represent what you wish for.
 Perhaps not such a bad idea if you’re planning to ride the Death Road the next day!